Theresa May Says UK Will 'Tear Up' Human Rights Laws If Needed For Terror Fight

 It's not your "right" to stay in a country if you immigrate there and start engaging in terrorist activity or associating with known terrorists.
 A country should have every "right" to deport you for it, though.
 And it sounds like that's all May is asking for here.

-Dishonest Use of "Tear Up" (Score:4, Informative)
+Dishonest Use of "Tear Up" (Score:5, Informative)

 May actually tweeted, "I'm clear: if human rights laws get in the way of tackling extremism and terrorism, we will change those laws to keep British people safe." (https://twitter.com/theresa_may/status/872181737933217794?ref_src=twsrc%5Etfw&ref_url=http%3A%2F%2Fwww.thedailybeast.com%2Ftheresa-may-if-human-rights-laws-get-in-our-way-we-will-change-them)